 I spent it all on my pleasure, and when it ran out, I had nothing left but four shillings, a pair of slippers, and a dressing gown.
 Then an old friend sent me a trunk with the message, “Pack up!”
 I had nothing to pack, so I packed myself, and moment I did, I discovered that if I pressed the trunk’s lock, the thing would fly!

 I was wearing my slippers and nightgown, and I thought, I know.
 I’ll fly to Turkey.
-I’ll fit right in there!
+Why not?

 The Merchant’s Spendthrift Son in The Flying Trunk, Hans Christian Andersen.
 Illustration by Milo Winter.